czhang87/medical_cost_prediction/README.md

-Here's a sample `README.md` for the project available at the provided GitHub link:

----

 # Medical Cost Prediction

 This project aims to predict medical insurance costs based on various demographic and health-related features using machine learning models.
 The dataset used for this analysis includes columns such as age, sex, BMI, number of children, smoking status, and region.